Image by kues on Freepik

 Pastor Jay Kim says, “I do think I will live forever.
 I just don’t think the path to that is paved with ones and zeros, and technology and medical advancement.”
 Kim and others like him, do not actually reject much longer lives – immortality, even.
 They think that trying to achieve longer lives through science is foolish and problematic.
 But believing that they will live forever in a supernatural realm that has never been observed is somehow wise.

-What if God tell you, on reaching the afterlife: “I gave you my Creation and pointed to the means to live and flourish in it, yet you spurned it to rush to an easy afterlife.
+What if God tells you, on reaching the afterlife: “I gave you my Creation and pointed to the means to live and flourish in it, yet you spurned it to rush to an easy afterlife.
 Such lazy and ignoble behavior will not be rewarded.
 Off you go – downstairs.”
 Believers tell us that an indefinitely long life will be boring and meaningless.
 Somehow, that no longer applies to infinite after-life.
 But what will people do in the afterlife?
 Will they have jobs?
 Hobbies?
 Will they have bodies?
 Will they do anything productive or creative?
 Oddly, these questions are never considered and yet are one-sidedly aimed at advocates of longer lifespans.

 Like the immortality trope, critics often think cryonics and religion are at odds.
 This is not the case.
 Cryonics deals with our evolving definitions of death and seeking a longer lifespan (or to be more precise, a longer health span).
 Religion deals with the afterlife and immortality.